Ultimator14/mini_pos/ROADMAP.md

 - Add popup in service if server is down.
 Prevent clicks on any button
 - Reimplement reloading config file on the fly via admin UI (workers have to poll changes, maybe with a database entry holding the time of the latest change and a global variable per worker - if the database time is newer than the worker time, reload config), client-side polling of potential config changes via javascript e.g. changed table order
-- Add history tab (paginated or lazy load) to show all completed orders even if the number of shown completed orders is limited in bar, maybe include this in bar and add a unfold button
 - Convert the client side to PWA
-- Introduce Sub-categories e.g. glasses and bottles for wine
-- Make order history of table available in service
-- Underscore category names should be hidden (same as no category)
 - Rework fetching logic, change so that fetching does always only fetch data and not the whole html page -> layouting should happen on the client
-- Add more tests (especially for differnt bars)